pearcy/ExplorationApi.Solution/README.md

 ## Setup/Installation Requirements

 There are multiple ways to query the API.
-To search by username or rating(1-5), add the parameter(s) after `places?` like so: `http://localhost:5000/api/places?username=kate&rating=5`.
+To search by username or a specific rating(1-5), add the parameter(s) after `places?` like so: `http://localhost:5000/api/places?username=kate&rating=5`.
 Use an ampersand(&) to separate parameters.